siriusctrl/COMP90024-CCC-notes/README.md

     - data centers better networked. they are targeted to solve your problems
     - geospatially distributed and easy to migrate application
     - doesn't address many of the above though (但并没有解决上面的很多问题) (bandwidth from user/organization to data center)
+- > [2015 Q1] A) Describe some of the erroneous assumptions that are often made in designing large-scale distributed systems.
+[5]
+    - above
+- > [2014 Q1] A) Discuss the major trends in research and research computing over the last 20 years that have led to the emergence of Cloud computing.
+[6]
+    - main frames to move to the distributed system
+    - the evolution of the internet
+    - distributed system move back to the centralised system

 ## Week2 - Domain Drivers – tour of some big data projects
 1. compute scaling